BSteffaniak/arc-config/README.md

 ## Using Runners in Workflows

-Reference the runner by its helm release name:
+Reference the runner by its Helm release name:

 ```yaml
 jobs: